Mail apps for Outlook

 See the Phone Dialer mail app in Outlook.

-To try the phone dialer mail app, create an email message and add one or more telephone numbers to the body.
-When you display the message in the Reading Pane or in an inspector, Outlook activates the app.
-You can then select the Phone Dialer app button, and select a telephone number in the app pane to use VOIP to dial that number.
+To try the phone dialer mail app, create an email message, add one or more telephone numbers to the body and send it to yourself.
+When you display the message in the Reading Pane or in an inspector, Outlook activates the app in the app bar.
+You can then choose the Phone Dialer app button, and select a telephone number in the app pane to use VOIP to dial that number.

 This app uses Lync as the VOIP service to dial calls.
 To run this mail app, you must have access to Lync Server, and have installed the Lync client on the client computer and used it at least once to set it up.
 You can adapt the code to another VOIP service that supports the same callto: and tel: protocols.